 Civil society can—and should—be engaged in budget advocacy at every stage of the budget cycle—from participating in national and local budget-setting processes, checking the rationale for health spending (see Burkina Faso example) and independently verifying drug prices, to analyzing budgets and expenditure from the perspective of underserved groups.

-In Indonesia, for example, the Forum for Budget Transparency (SEKNAS FITRA) advocates for transparent, pro-poor and gender-responsive budgeting in cooperation with both local civil society and the Ministry of Finance (MoF).
-In 2014, its analysis of the regional implementation of Indonesia’s 2004 National Social Security System informed the national health insurance scheme launched in 2014.
+In Indonesia, for example, the Forum for Budget Transparency (Seknas FITRA) advocates for transparent, pro-poor and gender-responsive budgeting in cooperation with both local civil society and the Ministry of Finance.
+In 2014, its analysis of the regional implementation of Indonesia’s 2004 National Social Security System informed the national health insurance scheme launched.

 Community-based networks can play a vital role in monitoring actual expenditure at the level of local health facilities and district health teams.
 In the Democratic Republic of the Congo, the Participatory Budgeting Project has enabled rural and urban citizens to participate in formulating and managing local budgets, strengthening health governance in the process.